ghkadim/highload_architect/generated/python_client/docs/DefaultApi.md

 with openapi_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = default_api.DefaultApi(api_client)
-    offset = 100 # int |  (optional) if omitted the server will use the default value of 0 limit = 10 # int |  (optional) if omitted the server will use the default value of 10
+    offset = 100 # float |  (optional) if omitted the server will use the default value of 0 limit = 10 # float |  (optional) if omitted the server will use the default value of 10

     # example passing only required values which don't have defaults set
     # and optional values